adamchlus/adamchlus.github.io/_pages/cv.md

 Greater Florida Bay using airborne remote sensing. *Remote Sensing of Environment*.
 167: 247-258.

 ## Presentations

-- **Chlus, A**, Singh A., Kruger E., Townsend P. Patterns and Drivers of Interannual Variation in Canopy Biochemistry: an Analysis of the 27-year Record of Imaging Spectroscopy Data Over Blackhawk Island, WI (1992-2019).
+- **Chlus A.**, Townsend P.A.
+Characterizing Seasonal Variation in Foliar Biochemistry with Airborne Imaging Spectroscopy.
   AGU.
+New Orleans, LA.
+2021
+- **Chlus A.**, Singh A., Kruger E., Townsend P.A.
+Patterns and Drivers of Interannual Variation in Canopy Biochemistry: an Analysis of the 27-year Record of Imaging Spectroscopy Data Over Blackhawk Island, WI (1992-2019).
+AGU.
 San Francisco, CA. 2019
-- **Chlus, A.**, Wang, Z., Kruger, E., Townsend, P. Integration of NEON imaging spectroscopy and lidar data for 3-dimensional canopy trait mapping.
+- **Chlus A.**, Wang Z., Kruger, E., Townsend, P.A.
+Integration of NEON imaging spectroscopy and lidar data for 3-dimensional canopy trait mapping.
 ForestSAT.
 College Park, MD.
 2018
-- **Chlus, A.**, Townsend, P., Wang, Z., Singh, A. Remote sensing spectroscopy to discriminate plant functional types and physiological function.
+- **Chlus A.**, Townsend P.A., Wang, Z., Singh, A. Remote sensing spectroscopy to discriminate plant functional types and physiological function.
 IEEE Geoscience and Remote Sensing Society Annual Conference.
 Fort Worth, TX.
 2017
-- **Chlus, A.**, Singh, A., Townsend, P. Apparent drivers of forest functional trait retrievals in imaging spectroscopy data.
+- **Chlus A.**, Singh A., Townsend, P.A.
+Apparent drivers of forest functional trait retrievals in imaging spectroscopy data.
 Ecological Society of America Annual Conference.
 Fort Lauderdale, FL.
 2016
-- **Chlus, A.**, Dierssen, H. Discrimination of floating coastal vegetation using airborne hyperspectral imagery.
+- **Chlus A.**, Dierssen H. Discrimination of floating coastal vegetation using airborne hyperspectral imagery.
 NASA Ocean Color Remote Sensing Team Conference.
 Washington D.C.
 2014